General School Information (FAQ)

 The school has a programme of educational trips and excursions allowing the children to extend their studies beyond the classroom.

-The school runs a tuck shop during break and lunch times where students can purchase a variety of healthy snacks and drinks at very reasonable prices.
+A tuck shop is available for students during break and lunch times where students can purchase a variety of healthy snacks and drinks at very reasonable prices.